M-Naveed-Ashraf/m-naveed-ashraf/README.md

 **Naveed here from Pakistan**

-- 🔭 I’m currently working on MERN Stack
+- 🔭 I’m currently working as a Software Engineer
-- 🌱 I’m currently learning Advance Topics in MERN/JavaScript
+- 🌱 I’m currently learning advanced Topics in Python, Model Training, and Feature Engineering
-- 👯 I’m looking to collaborate on JavaScript
+- 👯 I’m looking to collaborate on JavaScript/Python projects
 - 💬 Ask me about anything related to tech
 - ⚡ Fun fact: it's secret 😜